Skip to content

 Solution

-The Red Oak RO-3 Project involves the construction of approximately 8,720 linear feet (2.6 km) of 27 to 30 in (700 to 800 mm) gravity relief interceptor, replacing an 18 to 21 in (457 to 533 mm) unlined reinforced concrete pipe that had reached the limits of its hydraulic and structural performance.
+The Red Oak RO-3 Project involves the construction of approximately 8,720 linear feet (2.6 km) of 27 to 30 in (700 to 800 mm) gravity relief interceptor, replacing a reinforced concrete pipe that had reached the limits of its hydraulic and structural performance.
 The existing pipe is undersized for the projected wastewater flows.

 The new line, built with SUPERLIT fiberglass reinforced polymer (FRP) pipes, provides a durable, corrosion-proof, and hydraulically efficient solution that will sustain long-term performance under aggressive soil and wastewater conditions.
 Installed adjacent to the existing line, the new interceptor was designed to increase system capacity, reduce maintenance, and ensure uninterrupted service during construction.